What to expect in pelvic floor physical therapy

 One of the first things I want to cover is the other names you may hear when folks reference pelvic floor physical therapy.

-All of these names refer to the same treatment/specialty, but it's important to me that you're fully aware of them.
+All of these names refer to the same treatment/specialty, but it's important to be aware of them.

 Common conditions that benefit pelvic health physical therapy

-When it comes to pelvic floor pt, it's important to know that there may be multiple places of origin when it comes to the experience that is a pelvic floor diagnosis or pelvic floor symptoms.
+When it comes to pelvic floor PT, it's important to know that there may be many different pieces to a pelvic floor diagnosis or pelvic floor symptoms.

-Low back pain, foot injuries, glute injuries or strains, trauma, connective tissue disorders, heavy lifting, running... while you may not immediately think "pelvic health" or think about the pelvic region when mentioning these different injuries and/or activities, the pelvic region is heavily involved in all of them and pelvic floor issues can be either a contributing factor, a result of a different injury, or the root cause.
+Low back pain, foot injuries, glute injuries or muscle strains, trauma, connective tissue disorders, heavy lifting, running... while you may not immediately think "pelvic health" or think about the pelvic region when mentioning these different injuries, the pelvic region is heavily involved in all of them and pelvic floor issues can be either a contributing factor or the root cause!

-Something you may be aware of is "core strength" or "the core" and your pelvic floor is the bottom part of that "core" that we all talk to freely about.
+Something you may be aware of is "core strength" or "the core" and your pelvic floor is the bottom part of that "core" that we all talk about.
 Without the pelvic floor, the core is incomplete.
-You can read more about the anatomy of the core and core strengthening here as it relates to diastasis.
+You can read more about the anatomy of the core and core strengthening here as it relates to diastasis recti.

 General women's health symptoms and diagnoses and pelvic floor disorders